Rockford Area Historical Society, Rockford, Michigan

 Founded in 1967 to preserve the area's rich heritage

 Serving the entire Rockford area since 1976

-The RAM policy is to close when the Rockford Public Schools Close.
-Therefor the RAM will be CLOSED until further notice due to concerns about the Covid-19 virus. ll Historical Society meetings and RAM events are also canceled.
+The RAM will be CLOSED until further notice due to concerns about the Covid-19 virus.
+All Historical Society meetings and RAM events are also canceled.

 The health and safety of our guests and volunteers are our primary concerns.